Victor00000000/Nappulapeli-vincit/README.md

-This App is hosten on http://home.tamk.fi/~e4vhaimi/Nappula/
+This App is hosted on https://nappulapeli-vh.herokuapp.com/